-IP TAKE: There are lots of different opportunities here for Chicago groups that serve women and girls.
-This is a funder that likes to work with long-term grantees, so consider the possibility of renewal grants with your initial approach.
+IP TAKE: There are many opportunities here for Chicago groups that serve women and girls.
+This is a funder that likes to work with long-term grantees, so consider the possibility of renewal grants with the initial approach.

-Each year in January, JWF has an annual meeting to review the progress from the previous year and set the agenda for the new year ahead.
-Other foundation events can be viewed here.
-There are just two staff members at JWF, an executive director and a program associate.
-General questions can be directed to them at 312-357-4850 or via online form.
+JWF accepts unsolicited grant inquiries from local nonprofits.
+In the past, the open letter of intent period has run from April through May.
+The foundation makes final grant notifications by December 31.
+Each year in January, JWF typically has an annual meeting to review the progress from the previous year and set the agenda for the new year ahead.
+Direct general questions to the foundation staff at 312-357-4850 or via online form.